Some Frequently Asked Questions About Wingham Farms Products – and Some Answers

 Answer #1: Pastured beef can more easily be improperly cooked because it is quite lean – fat is an insulator.
-Most of us have more experience cooking feed-lot beef that was raised on corn and soy (and didn’t move around much) – beef that has more rind fat, more fat marbling, and a mushy (not really tender) texture – it’s more tolerant of abuse, but also less flavorful.
+Most of us have more experience cooking feed-lot beef that was raised on corn and soy (and from cows that didn’t move around much) – in order words beef that has more rind fat, more fat marbling, and a mushy (not really tender) texture – it’s more tolerant of abuse, but also less flavorful.
 It’s important to find the right recipes for cooking with pastured meat, so you don’t overcook steaks or undercook tougher cuts.
 We provide recipes on request with most beef cuts we sell, and send a personally tested little cookbook of pastured-beef recipes home with our customers who buy a ¼ or ½ steer.
 Or if you search “pastured” or “grassfed” and the name of your cut online, you’ll be abundantly rewarded with many recipes and good advice.